 The network’s goal is to strengthen field epidemiology and public health laboratory capacity to contribute effectively to addressing epidemics and other major public health problems in Africa.

-- Field Epidemiology Capacity Development
+- Developing Field Epidemiology Capacity in Africa

-- Public Health Laboratory Capacity Development
+- Developing Public Health Laboratory Capacity in Africa

-- Public Health Disease Surveillance and Effective Response
+- Public Health Disease Surveillance and Effective Response Systems

-- Networking and Collaboration
+- Networking and Collaboration for Public Health Advancement

 - Promoting the "ONE HEALTH" Approach